Cameron Joshua Arrested In Connection To Takeoff Murder

 It has been a little less than a month since Takeoff was killed while he was in Houston.
-A suspect believed to be in the vicinity of if not involved in the Migos rapper’s murder had been arrested.
+A suspect believed to be in the vicinity of if not involved in the Migos rapper’s murder, has been arrested.

 As for who did fire the bullet that killed Takeoff, the streets may be talking, and tweets are tweeting, but nothing is confirmed, yet.